 - Ensure meaningful access to programs and activities by persons with limited English proficiency.

 Mountain Line grants all citizens equal access to all its transportation services.
 It is further the intent of Mountain Line, that all citizens are aware of their rights to such access.
 This information is to serve as an educational tool for citizens so that they may understand one of the civil rights laws that protect their benefit of Mountain Line programs and services, specifically, as it relates to Title VI of the Civil Rights Act of 1964.

 What is Title VI?

 Title VI is a section of the Civil Rights Act of 1964 requiring that “No person in the United States shall on the grounds of race, color or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.”
-Note that Title VI does not address age, sex/gender, gender identity or expression, or sexual orientation discrimination.
+Note that Title VI does not address age, ability, sex/gender, gender identity or expression, or sexual orientation discrimination.
 It only covers race, color and national origin.
 Other Civil Rights laws, including state and local regulations prohibit these forms of discrimination.

 Who are Limited English Proficient Persons?